-Late Pass Coupon
+Late Pass Coupon #2

-Good for ONE Late Homework Submission - No Questions Asked, No Shame
+Good for TWO Late Homework Submissions - No Questions Asked, No Shame

 Student Name:

 Today's Date:

 Assignment:

 Original Assignment Due Date:

-Proposed Submission Date When you will turn in late work:
+Proposed Submission Date

+When you will submit the late work?

 Note: Late work not submitted by the "Proposed Submission Date" will turn into an automatic 0 / F.